jhurliman/node-rate-limiter/README.md

 limiter.getTokensRemaining();
 ```

-Uses the token bucket directly to throttle at the byte level:
+Using the token bucket directly to throttle at the byte level:

 ```javascript
 var BURST_RATE = 1024 * 1024 * 150; // 150KB/sec burst rate